glowkeeper/PhDWorks/README.md

-# Steve Huckle's PhD Outputs
+# Steve Huckle's PhD

-A list of published papers and invited talks.
+A list of my published papers and invited talks.

 ## Invited Talks